Skip to Content

 Lavender Indoors

-You can find Hidcote English Lavender plants on amazon.
-This is a great candidate to repel flies in your home.
+You can find English Lavender plant seeds on Amazon.
+I find this is a great candidate to repel flies in your home!

-Lavender will need a lot of light, and if you find your plants aren’t blooming enough, add a lamp to brighten things up.
-There needs to be good air flow around the plant (but not cold drafts), and you must pot lavender in loose soil so that the roots are not left soggy.
+That said, lavender will need a lot of light, and if you find your plants aren’t blooming enough, add a lamp to brighten things up.
+There needs to be good air flow around the plant (but not cold drafts), and you must pot lavender in loose soil so that the roots aren’t left soggy.

-Pruning in the fall can help but you can probably count on some repotting in your future with lavender.
+Pruning in the fall can help but you can probably count on some repotting in your future with this one.
 If you divide this perennial up into smaller plants, you can keep it under control and add more lavender pots around the house.

 7 – Rosemary